Andrejkf/solution_behavioral_cloning_p3t1/report.md

 <br/> ![alt text][image2]
 <br/> ![alt text][image3]

-It was noticed that most of the initial data (without preprocessing) used was linked to a predicting response to drive straighforward.
+It was noticed that most of the initial data (without preprocessing) used was linked to predicting responses to drive straighforward.
 1.1 Architecture model aproach.

 Training and valdiation data selection.